clarewest/jekyll_blog/_posts/2020-03-26-upsetr-beyond-the-venn-diagram.md

 ![](/blog/assets/img/beyond-the-venn-diagramunnamed-chunk-7-1.png)<!-- -->

-While Venn diagrams are useful for describing overlaps between sets, they are limited in the number of sets they use, and the reliance on numbers can make patterns tricky to spot.
+While Venn diagrams are useful for describing overlaps between sets, they are limited in the number of sets they can show, and the reliance on numbers can make patterns tricky to spot.

 Alternatively, we can visualise the same thing using an UpSet plot: